What you can do

 Vote with your dollars

-Being educated about the recipients of your spending, and adjusting your buying habits accordingly is one of the simplest ways to help the “good guys” on a regular basis.
+Being educated about the recipients of your spending, and adjusting your spending habits accordingly is one of the simplest ways to help the “good guys” on a regular basis.

 Goods Unite Us — before you spend money with a company, find out who they’re giving money to.